lgs00/Prefix-diffusion/README.md

 # Diffusion-for-image-captioning
-diffusion for image captioning code will be realease soon
+diffusion for image captioning

+code will be realease soon.